Last updated: May-24-2023

 If you're replacing several assets without adding new ones: You're asked to choose whether to keep the existing metadata or overwrite it:

 - If you select 'Overwrite metadata with your changes': The Update metadata dialog box opens fully, showing all of the metadata fields.
 You can enter new metadata to replace the metadata from the existing assets.

 - If you select 'Keep metadata unchanged': The upload continues, overwriting the existing assets but retaining their metadata.

-- By default, the public ID (the file name that will be used in the URL) is based on the filename of the selected files, either with or without a random suffix, depending on the options set in your account settings.
+- Fixed folder mode: By default, the public ID (the file name that will be used in the URL) is based on the filename of the selected files, either with or without a random suffix.

-- Depending on the settings in your account's Media Library default upload preset (or those in the preset you select in the Upload widget) as well as the permissions you have for the folder where you upload assets, you may or may not be able to overwrite an existing asset.
+- Depending on the settings in your Media Library default upload presets (or those in the preset you select in the Upload widget) as well as the permissions you have for the folder where you upload assets, you may or may not be able to overwrite an existing asset.

 When overwriting is supported, you'll be given a choice to either overwrite metadata with your changes, or keep your metadata unchanged.
 See Structured metadata on upload for more information.NoteTo enable overwriting assets, turn Overwrite on in the Storage and Access tab of your upload preset.
 In addition, turn Use filename or externally defined Public ID on and Unique filename off (to use the incoming file name as the public ID without a random suffix).
 Then, if you upload a new asset with the same file name as an existing asset's public ID, you'll be able to overwrite the asset.